MicrosoftDocs/sdk-api/sdk-api-src/content/dwmapi/ne-dwmapi-dwmwindowattribute.md

 ### -field DWMWA_SYSTEMBACKDROP_TYPE

-> [!IMPORTANT]
-> This value is available in pre-release versions of the [Windows Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).
+**IMPORTANT**.
+This value is available in pre-release versions of the [Windows Insider Preview](https://www.microsoft.com/software-download/windowsinsiderpreviewSDK).

 Use with [DwmGetWindowAttribute](/windows/win32/api/dwmapi/nf-dwmapi-dwmgetwindowattribute) or [DwmSetWindowAttribute](/windows/win32/api/dwmapi/nf-dwmapi-dwmsetwindowattribute).
 Retrieves or specifies the system-drawn backdrop material of a window, including behind the non-client area.
 The *pvAttribute* parameter points to a value of type [DWM_SYSTEMBACKDROP_TYPE](ne-dwmapi-dwm_systembackdrop_type.md).